 Human beings are intelligent people, capable of making good decisions, weighing all options and making a rational and well thought out conclusion.
 However, sometimes it feels like we act irrationally without even realizing we are doing it.
 In some cases, our brains are hard wired or pre-dispositioned to behave in a certain way if our conscious mind does not take over and think rationally.
+Learn how to overcome financial problems.
+Start with a good mindset and overcoming your fears.
+The next is to put a plan in action.

 Luckily, because of our conscious mind, we can override our natural evolutionary desire to act irrationally in certain instances.
 Here are 5 biases and fallacies that make us terrible with money and how we can overcome them.